makusu/silex-skeleton-rest/README.md

 Why do we need to have 2 same database?
 It's not compulsory.
 The idea is just to differentiate between our development and our test database environment.

-Change the config to suit your environment.
-Don't worry, it's very simple.
+Change the configurations to suit your environment.
+Don't worry, it's **simple**.

  * app/config/dev.php
  * app/config/prod.php